Philippians 3:8-9 “in a snailshell”

 Christ Transforms Our Vision

-In finding Christ, Paul found everything.
-Even his Jewish pedigree and Pharisaic privilege dwindled into insignificance before the Lord Jesus Christ.
-With scales falling from his eyes, Paul saw that all earthly gains were but rubbish (skubalon: refuse, dregs, dung).
+In finding Christ, Paul discovered true fulfillment.
+Even his Jewish pedigree and Pharisaic privilege faded into insignificance before the Lord Jesus Christ.
+With scales falling from his eyes, Paul saw that all earthly gains were but rubbish (Greek: skubalon: refuse, dregs, dung).
 The Greek word Paul uses is derived from kuón (dog) and balló (cast, throw).
 Skubalon is filthy scraps of garbage thrown to unclean dogs.

 Christ and the Canaanite Woman

 Paul’s imagery recalls the Canaanite woman whom Jesus encountered in Tyre and Sidon.
-Jesus praised the foreigner for her faith when she made the request: “Please, Lord, for even the dogs eat the scraps that fall from the table of their masters” (Matthew 15:27; Mark 7:28).
-By identifying with the unclean “dogs,” the woman abased herself exceedingly to obtain the Lord’s favor.
-Enlightened by Christ, Paul entered into solidarity with the Gentiles by considering his own Jewish privilege nothing but skubalon
+Jesus praised the foreigner for her faith when she pleaded, “Please, Lord, for even the dogs eat the scraps that fall from the table of their masters” (Matthew 15:27; Mark 7:28).
+By identifying with the unclean “dogs,” the woman humbled herself profoundly to obtain the Lord’s favor.
+Enlightened by Christ, Paul embraced solidarity with the Gentiles by considering his own Jewish privilege nothing but skubalon.

 There is neither Jew nor Greek, there is neither slave nor free person,